10 Top Virginia Tourist Attractions + 25 More

 2) Colonial Williamsburg: History Made Cool

-One reason why Colonial Williamsburg is so popular is that it is less than an hour's drive from Virginia Beach, one of the best and biggest ocean beaches in the northern states.
+One reason why Colonial Williamsburg is such a popular attraction is that it is less than an hour's drive from Virginia Beach.

 Families, schools and just about anyone with an interest in history will want to see Colonial Williamsburg, the highest-attended single attraction in the state and one of the most visited in the country.

 The city of Williamsburg lies along I-64 between Richmond and Virginia Beach.
 In its own right, the city is an attractive college town and home to William & Mary College.
-It also is home to the sprawling Colonial Williamsburg park.
+It also is home to Colonial Williamsburg.

 Colonial Williamsburg is a sprawling park of restored colonial homes, schools and businesses that display America's past in the 1700s.

 What makes it especially interesting is that many of these buildings contain workers in period dress who do arts and crafts for the entertainment and education of the visitors.